 Arterial pulse pressure and blood pressure measurements, along with those of respiratory rate and body temperature, are referred to collectively as vital signs in clinical settings.

 - Arterial pulse.
-The alternating expansion and recoil of an artery that occurs with each beat of the left ventricle creates a pressure wave-a pulse- that travels through the entire arterial system.
+The alternating expansion and recoil of an artery that occurs with each beat of the left ventricle create a pressure wave-a pulse- that travels through the entire arterial system.

 - Normal pulse rate.
 Normally, the pulse rate (pressure surges per minute) equals the heart rate, so the pulse averages 70 to 76 beats per minute in a normal resting person.